A New Attitude

 Wesley and Angel have a falling out, which led to Wesley's walk on the wild side with Lilah, but he soon came back into the fold.
 Fred and Gunn break up over the professor, leading to Fred and Wesley getting together.
 The Rundown interaction starts post-movie.
-Special Notes:
+Anote:

-Buffy had heard enough, she turned and walked out the door of her own house without saying a single word.
+Buffy had heard enough, she turned and walked out of her own home without saying a single word.
 She headed for the mansion where she kept an emergency bag.
 Angel hadn't crossed her mind in months, not since their disastrous meeting after her friends pulled her from Heaven.
-It seemed strange that her destination was where she went to gather the things she needed.
-She certainly never received them from the owner.
+It seemed strange it was where she went to gather the things she needed, since she had certainly never received them from the owner.
 Walking into a place where only bad memories should remain, she felt surprisingly light.
-She rushed up the stairs to grab her things and anything of value that would fit into it.
+She rushed upstairs to grab her things.
 Closing the door with a loud 'thud', Buffy walked away from her home, her sister, her friends - her life.

 Spike returned from the mission several hours later, only to find the house in utter chaos.
 He stared at the gathered group as if they had lost their minds.